majd-karoun/astral-quiz/README.md

 1. Enter a topic
 2. Provide your OpenAI API key
-3. Answer 15 questions of increasing difficulty
+3. Answer questions of increasing difficulty (the quiz continues indefinitely as long as you answer correctly)
 4. Use hints strategically (3 available per game)
-5. Try to achieve the highest score possible
+5. Try to achieve the highest score possible.

 ## 🔑 API Key